 The most amazing thing about Bitdefender's customer support is that it's available even if you're a free user.
 This might not sound like much, but it includes live chat, you can contact them via phone or email.
 Suppose it's a minor issue and you prefer solving problems on your own.
 In that case, you can find FAQs, guides, and other information on their support website.

-As far as Avast are concerned, if you’re on a free version, your problems become worthy of their attention only when you become a paying user.
+As far as Avast are concerned, if you're on a free version, your problems become worthy of their attention only when you become a paying user.
 Even when you bite the bullet and become their subscriber, this changes very little when it comes to support.
-Primarily, Avast relies on ticket forms to solve your issues.
-There are also phone lines and their customer support portal with many FAQs and guides.
+Primarily, Avast relies on phone lines and their customer support portal with many FAQs and guides.

 Bitdefender just offers more ways how it can offer support, and it's generally a more welcoming service.
 When it comes to customer support, this service truly deserves praise.

-Avast is a very popular but deeply flawed service.
-Not only they have black spots for tracking its free users, but it also locks basic features behind a paywall.
-Stacking Bitdefender vs. Avast, in comparison, shows how you can make a service right and not come off as predatory.
+Avast antivirus is a very popular but deeply flawed service.
+Not only do they have black spots for tracking its free users, but they also lock essential security features behind a paywall.
+In contrast, Bitdefender not only has a pristine reputation and offers excellent antivirus protection and is better than Avast in all areas.

 Bitdefender offers many features, no matter what plan you're using.
 You can use it in a way that you prefer, and get a lot without paying anything.
 It's worth it even as a paid service, although your mileage may be a bit better on Windows.
 Those are the reasons why Bitdefender frequently ranks in the #1 antivirus provider spots, whereas Avast is a rare guest there.